-Australia’s highest non-alpine lodge, a palace poised above the clouds in Queensland’s Scenic Rim region.
-Spicers Peak Lodge is an all-inclusive retreat redefining the meaning of decadence and luxury, found atop an exclusive mountain peak at the end of a 12 kilometre dirt road.
+This is Australia’s highest non-alpine lodge, a palace above the clouds in Queensland’s Scenic Rim region.
+Spicers Peak Lodge is an all-inclusive retreat redefining the meaning of decadence and luxury, found atop an exclusive mountain peak at the end of a 12-kilometre dirt road.

 The eight Lodge Suites in the main building retail for approximately $1,400 per night and are spacious, with each featuring open fireplaces, private veranda and some with large spa baths.
 The two Loft Suites, starting at around $1,300 per night, boast elevated views with cosy reading nooks and direct access to the mezzanine library.
 Perched on the edge of the escarpment are two private standalone lodges, both featuring separate lounge rooms and outdoor spas, open fireplaces and private verandas with panoramic views.
 These form the pinnacle of Spicers’ accommodation offering, the one-bedroom will set you back around $1,700 per night and the two-bedroom; $2,749 per night.

 To be honest, the whole setup feels like more akin to a family mansion than a hotel.
 The staff treat guests as friends rather clients – some may be opposed to this but it works well and is requisite given the small number of fellow customers.
 Similarly, the interaction between guests is fairly high thanks to daily activities and shared spaces, if you choose.